0xChijioke/pooldive/README.md

-# Pooldive 🏊🏾
+# Pooldive 🏊🏽

 Welcome to Pooldive, a user-friendly tool for exploring and engaging with liquidity pools in Ethereum.
-Pooldive simplifies the process of navigating and understanding pools from different protocols such as Uniswap and Balancer.
+Pooldive aims to simplify the process of navigating and understanding pools from different protocols such as Uniswap and Balancer.

 ## Features (🚧Work in progress)